thibaut-neoledge/azure-docs.fr-fr/articles/virtual-network/virtual-networks-create-vnet-classic-pportal.md

 <properties
-   pageTitle="Créer un réseau virtuel au moyen du portail Azure | Microsoft Azure" description="Découvrez comment créer un réseau virtuel au moyen du portail Azure." services="virtual-network" documentationCenter="" authors="jimdial"
+   pageTitle="Create a virtual network using the Azure portal | Microsoft Azure" description="Learn how to create a virtual network using the Azure portal." services="virtual-network" documentationCenter="" authors="jimdial"